Camp Merritt, New Jersey: The closing of the camp

 Camp Merritt officially closed in January 1920.
 The last troops to arrive to Camp Merritt from overseas while it was still active were on January 26, 1920.
 Following, the decision to close the camp the U.S. military ordered the camp to be dismantled.
 The remainder of troops was then sent to Fort Dix.
-The bidding process of Camp Merritt was opened at Washington, D.C. on December 22, 1919.
+The bidding process of Camp Merritt was opened at Washington, D.C., on December 22, 1919.
 There were many bids from various companies and corporations.
 The entire camp was eventually sold to the Harris Brothers Company of Chicago for $552, 524.

 Fire in the camp

 After Camp Merritt was dismantled for almost a year the camp underwent a series of three devastating fires.
 The reason for the three fires are still undetermined although there were various rumors and speculations to how they were started.
 The fire started in Block 17 and destroyed over 150 buildings in that particular area.
 Over eighteen fire companies attended to the fire including three from New York City.
-There were two reports of dynamite explosion because there were dynamite stored for the use in the wrecking of the camp.
+There were two reports of dynamite explosion because there was some stored for use in the wrecking of the camp.
 There were no reported injuries due to the fire, but what was left of the Camp was destroyed.